 fundersfacet.
 Alternatively, a facet may correspond simply to a literal value, as is the case with the

-A property of a record, corresponding to a piece of information about the work or entity which that record represents.
+A property of a record, corresponding to a piece of information about the record or entity which that record represents.
 Loosely corresponds to the notion of a column if the record is considered as a database row.

 - Function Expression